duducp/django-ninja/docs/docs/guides/urls.md

 index_url = reverse_lazy("api-1.0.0:index")
 ```

 This implicit URL name will only be set for the first operation for each API path.
-If you *don't* want any implicit reverse URL name generated, just explicitly specify `url_name=""` (an empty string) on the method decorator.

 ### Changing the URL name